-Response: There are various state agencies that perform audits each year to determine the appropriateness of Medicaid payments.
-In the event that inappropriate payments are determined, recoupments would be initiated, and the Federal share would be returned to CMS within the associated quarterly expenditure report.
+Response: This SPA does not apply to reimbursement for governmental providers furthermore, there are various state agencies that perform audits each year to determine the appropriateness of Medicaid payments.
+In the event that inappropriate payments are determined, recoupments would be initiated and the Federal share would be returned to CMS within the associated quarterly expenditure report.